wesso80/marketscannerpros/replit.md

 ## Overview

 A comprehensive market scanning application built with Streamlit that analyzes equity and cryptocurrency markets using technical indicators and risk management principles.
 The application fetches real-time market data via yfinance, performs technical analysis with pandas, and provides ATR-based position sizing recommendations.

+**Now transformed into a multi-platform mobile application suite** with:
+- **PWA (Progressive Web App)**: Installable web app for immediate mobile distribution
+- **Android TWA**: Native Android app for Google Play Store distribution
+- **Capacitor Native Apps**: True iOS and Android apps for both App Store and Play Store

-It features a web dashboard for interactive analysis and supports automated notifications via email and Slack integrations.
+The app features a web dashboard for interactive analysis and supports automated notifications via email and Slack integrations.

 ## User Preferences